 Claire Bond Potter has been Professor of History at The New School for Public Engagement since 2012.
-Prior to that I worked at Wesleyan University.
-I am currently writing a political history of anti-pornography campaigns, Beyond Pornography: Feminism, the Reagan Revolution and the Politics of Gender (due to be completed in 2014.)
+Prior to that I was Professor of HIstory and American Studies at Wesleyan University.
+I am currently writing a political history of anti-pornography campaigns, Beyond Pornography: Feminism, the Reagan Revolution and the Politics of Gender.

 I am the author of War on Crime: Bandits, G-Men and the Politics of Mass Culture (Rutgers University Press, 1998) and an editor, with Renee Romano, of Doing Recent History: On Privacy, Copyright, Video Games, Institutional Review Boards, Activist Scholarship, and History That Talks Back (University of Georgia Press, 2012).
-Since 2007 I have blogged at Tenured Radical, which moved to The Chronicle of Higher Education in July 2011.
+Since 2007 I have written at Tenured Radical, a blog that moved to The Chronicle of Higher Education in July 2011.
+Check out my new book blog in on this site, where I experiment with writing a book in public.

 You can access my full c.v. here.